 Good Reasons to Do a Sampling Inspection

 Visual inspections — whether with the naked eye or using sophisticated optical tools — are done to detect a variety of surface finish issues in metal parts, from corrosion and contamination to cracks and surface irregularities.

 In addition, even with a range of very precise tools available for inspecting parts, it is impossible to examine every tiny segment of a part’s surface.
 That means even if you do 100% inspection, it is not precisely 100%.

 At Metal Cutting, experience has shown us that inspecting a small portion of the parts in a lot is not only faster and more cost effective — it also allows us to pay closer attention to the inspection process.
 With every piece in the sample being more carefully inspected, the likelihood of errors or of simply missing something is reduced.

-Standards for Sampling Plans
+Standards for QC Sampling Plans

-The number of pieces to be inspected and the acceptable number of defectives pieces in a sampling plan in quality control are usually based on AQLs and Index Values included in published standards such as ANSI/ASQ Z1.4-2008.
-(You can find lot and sampling size values and other technical information in Zero Acceptance Number Sampling Plans, Fifth Edition, by Nicholas L. Squeglia.
+The number of pieces to be inspected and the acceptable number of defectives pieces in a QC sample are usually based on AQLs and index values included in published standards such as ANSI/ASQ Z1.4-2008.
+You can also find lot and sampling size values and other technical information in the book Zero Acceptance Number Sampling Plans, Fifth Edition, by Nicholas L. Squeglia.

 For instance, with a lot size of 100,000 pieces, at AQL 1.0 we would inspect a sample of 74 parts.
-Using this zero acceptance sampling plan, if even one randomly selected part in the sample fails inspection, then the entire lot is rejected or 100% inspection must be performed.
+Using this zero acceptance sampling plan, if even one randomly selected part in the sample fails inspection, then the entire lot is rejected or 100% inspection must be performed for the failed characteristic.